 I’ve worked pretty much exclusively with open source software since about the time I graduated from college in 2003.
 I worked at a small outfit out of Vienna called ADS-System, which was then acquired by Kapsch BusinessCom.
 I then went to work for LINBIT for about 4½ years, and co-founded hastexo with my partners Martin Loschwitz and Andreas Kurz in 2011.
 We parted ways 3 years in, and 3 years after that I sold hastexo to City Network AB.

-At City Network I currently serve as VP Education, and I am also the
+At City Network I currently serve as Head of Education, and I am also

-MD of City Network Education Services, the legal entity formerly known
+the MD of City Network Education Services, the legal entity formerly

-as hastexo (the hastexo brand is defunct).
-Some of the content on this
+known as hastexo (the hastexo brand is defunct).
+Some of the content

-the City Cloud web site, and I’ve resurrected it here based on popular
+over onto the City Cloud web site, and I’ve resurrected it here based

-demand and for reference purposes.
-Such content is clearly spelled out
+on popular demand and for reference purposes.
+Such content is clearly

-as such at the bottom of the respective pages.
-Regardless, you should
+spelled out as such at the bottom of the respective pages.
+Regardless,

-not mistake anything on this site as official pronouncements of my
+anything on this site as official pronouncements of my employer.
+For

 Most of the articles on this site cover technical issues, largely around OpenStack, Open edX, and Ceph — but there’s also a sprinkling of Python content and other topics.
-Some articles are not technical at all, I’ve labeled those Philosophy, though Ramblings might be a more appropriate tag.
+Some are write-ups of conference talks.
+Some articles are about how people work.
+Some are labeled Philosophy, though Ramblings might be a more appropriate tag.